-Facebook-owned Instagram has launched a new standalone app for you to download and try immediately.
+(Pocket-lint) - Facebook-owned Instagram launched a new standalone app for you to download and try, back in late 2019.

 Called Threads, it's actually a messaging app, which Facebook said is to be used by your closest friends for sharing text, photos, and videos.
 It's a companion to Instagram and therefore falls under the Instagram umbrella.